Trae Young NBA Preview vs. the Raptors

-The Atlanta Hawks, Trae Young included, face the Toronto Raptors on Wednesday at 7:30 PM ET.
+Trae Young and the rest of the Atlanta Hawks will be hitting the court versus the Toronto Raptors on Friday at 7:30 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.